 Forensic Pathology Fellowship

-The Medical Examiner's Office is co-located with the Criminal Investigation Laboratory, which contains both the toxicology and physical evidence sections, which allows for active involvement with these teams as part of the training year.
-Fellows will work with twelve full-time forensic pathology faculty, as well as PhD faculty in Biology and Toxicology.
+The Medical Examiner’s Office is co-located with the Criminal Investigation Laboratory, which contains both the toxicology and physical evidence sections, which allows for active involvement with these teams as part of the training year.
+Fellows will work with forensic pathology faculty, as well as Ph.D. faculty in Biology, Toxicology, and Anthropology.

 This high level of integration of the Medical Examiner’s Office, Criminal Investigation Laboratory, and Department of Pathology at UT Southwestern provides numerous opportunities for academic interactions, including conferences, teaching, and research activities.
 Regularly scheduled conferences include both gross and microscopic neuropathology, didactic lecture sessions, cardiac pathology, and case review conferences.